orcfax/docs/docs/developer-manual/terms-of-service.md

 (iii) know, understand and accept the financial risks associated with your use of Orcfax Services and any tokens that are used as inputs or outputs to deliver the Services.

-## CHANGES; SUSPENSION; TERMINATION
+## CHANGES; SUSPENSION; OR TERMINATION OF SERVICES

-The Orcfax Network is intended to be decentralized and self-operating, with or without any Services provided by the Oracle.
-Accordingly, we may, at our sole discretion, from time to time and with or without prior notice to you, modify, suspend or disable, temporarily or permanently, the Services offered by the Oracle, in whole or in part, for any reason whatsoever, including, but not limited to, as a result of a security incident, your violation of these Terms or, in the Oracle’s good faith judgment, such changes, suspension or termination are necessary for the protection of the Orcfax Network.
-We will not be liable for any losses suffered by you resulting from any modification to any Services or from any suspension or termination, for any reason, of your access to all or any portion of the Website or the Services.
-All of these terms will survive any termination of your access to the Website or the Services, regardless of the reasons for its expiration or termination, in addition to any other provision which by law or by its nature should survive.
+Orcfax may, at our sole discretion, from time to time and with or without prior notice to you, modify, suspend or disable, temporarily or permanently, our offered Services, in whole or in part, for any reason whatsoever, including, but not limited to, as a result of demands and preferences communicated by users of our Services, a security incident, your violation of these Terms or, in the Orcfax's good faith judgment, such changes, suspension or termination are necessary for the protection of our Services.

+# DISCLAIMER OF LIABILITY
+We will not be liable for any losses suffered by you resulting from any modification to any Services or from any suspension or termination, for any reason, of your access to all or any portion of the Services.

+All of these terms will survive any termination of your access to the Services, regardless of the reasons for its expiration or termination, in addition to any other provision which by law or by its nature should survive.

 ## INDEMNIFICATION

-You will defend, indemnify, and hold harmless the Oracle, our members, directors, officers, employees, attorneys, agents, representatives, suppliers, licensors and contractors (collectively, Protected Parties”) from any claim, demand, lawsuit, action, proceeding, investigation, liability, damage, loss, cost or expense, including without limitation reasonable attorneys’ fees, arising out of or relating to your use of, or conduct in connection with, the Website, Services, the Orcfax Network or Fact Tokens, Distributed Ledger Technology assets associated with your Distributed Ledger Technology Address, any other digital assets, any Feedback or User Content; your violation of these Terms; your violation of Applicable Law or regulations; any claims made by or against the Protected Parties by other members of the organization or entity on whose behalf you may be using the Website or Services; or your infringement or misappropriation of the rights of any other person or entity.
-If you are obligated to indemnify any Protected Party, the Oracle (or, at its discretion, the applicable Protected Party) will have the right, in its sole discretion, to control any action or proceeding and to determine whether the Oracle wishes to settle, and if so, on what terms.
+You will defend, indemnify, and hold harmless Orcfax, our directors, officers, employees, attorneys, agents, representatives, suppliers, licensors and contractors, including those persons and entities operating software that contributes Oracle data to Orcfax (collectively, the "Protected Parties” or individually a "Protected Party") from (1) any claim, demand, lawsuit, action, proceeding, investigation, liability, damage, loss, cost or expense, including without limitation reasonable attorneys’ fees, arising out of or relating to your use of, or conduct in connection with, Orcfax's Services, including our Oracle data, Archival data, the Website, ADA and FACT tokens associated with our or your Distributed Ledger Technology Address; (2) your violation of these terms; (3) your violation of Applicable Law or regulations; (4) any claims made by or against the Protected Parties by you or other members of the organization or entity on whose behalf you may be using the Website or Services; (5) or your infringement or misappropriation of the rights of any other person or entity.
+If you are obligated to indemnify any Protected Party, Orcfax (or, at its discretion, the applicable Protected Party) will have the right, in its sole discretion, to control any action or proceeding and to determine whether Orcfax wishes to settle, and if so, on what terms.

 ## DISCLOSURES; DISCLAIMERS